 Beginnings – Hooking the Audience

-At the beginning of a persuasive paragraph, the hook grabs the reader.
+When teaching persuasive writing, begin with a hook.
 To be effective, it must work well with the topic sentence.
 In addition, it can introduce a slant.

 For young writers, open with a question, dialogue, or surprise statement.
 As they progress, add more choices, such as onomatopoeia, setting the stage, or action.